- South Africa's FSCA is the strongest retail forex regulator in Africa — always verify your broker holds an active FSCA licence

 | Leverage | Up to 1:1000 (varies by entity and instrument) |

-| Bonus | $30 no-deposit bonus for new accounts |
+| Bonus | welcome deposit bonus for new accounts |

 For safety details: Is XM safe?
 Regulation review.
 For account setup: XM account opening guide.

-Other brokers serving South Africa
+Other brokers serving South Africa#

 | Broker | Regulation | FSCA | Min deposit | Platforms |